Lloydricia Cameron

-Lloydricia Cameron (born 8 April 1996) is a Jamaican track and field athlete who competes predominantly in the shot put.
+Lloydricia Cameron (born 8 April 1996) is a track and field athlete who competes predominantly in the shot put.

+Born in the United States, she represents Jamaica internationally.

+Career

 Born in Miami, Florida, to Jamaican parents, Cameron competed for the USA at the 2013 World Youth Championships in Ukraine and the Pan American Junior Championship in Edmonton, Canada in 2015, finishing second in the discus, before choosing to represent the country of her parents.
 Her mother, Virginia Walcott, had been a track runner for Mount Alvernia in Montego Bay, Jamaica.

 Cameron was the 2018 Jamaican Senior Championships gold medalist in the Shot Put, and whilst competing for the University of Florida was the SEC champion at the Indoor Shot Put in 2018, and the Outdoor Shot Put in 2017.

 In the shot put at the Pan American Games in Lima, Peru, in 2019 she finished 7th overall.

 In July 2021, Cameron was named in the Jamaican Olympic team for the delayed 2020 Summer Games in Tokyo having qualified for the women’s shot put through her world ranking.

+She competed at the 2024 Summer Olympics in Paris in the shot put.

+She was named in the Jamaican team for the 2025 World Athletics Indoor Championships in Nanjing in March 2025, placing thirteenth with a best mark of 17.43 metres.
+She was named in the Jamaican squad for the 2025 NACAC Championships in Nassau, The Bahamas.
+She competed at the 2025 World Championships in Tokyo, Japan, where her best effort was 17.77 metres and she did not advance to the final.